xinyuliu12/xinyuliu12.github.io/index.md

 ---
 ## Summary
 I am a database engineer at ServiceNow.
 I was a Computer Science PhD student at **Georgia Tech** for 4 years, and my research projects were about leveraging software testing and program analysis techniques to improve the performance of database systems.
-I am thrilled about transitioning to a career in industry because my PhD experience is traumatic.
+I am thrilled about transitioning to a career in industry because my PhD experience was traumatic.
 ## Education
 * I received a Master's of Computer Science from **Georgia Tech** in 2024.